xenharmonic-devs/sonic-weave/README.md

 Extra commas include extended Helmholtz-Ellis inflections and additional bridges from above irrationals to just intonation.

 See [COMMAS.md](https://github.com/xenharmonic-devs/sonic-weave/blob/main/COMMAS.md).

+### Non-standard pitch declaration
+Pitch can be declared as a period of oscillation, but it's coearced to Hz to preserve the meaning of relative notation as ratios of frequencies.

+E.g. `C4 = 10ms` has the same effect as `C4 = 100 Hz`.

 ### Obscure types
 | Type   | Literal | Meaning |